j56ons/Test/README.md

-📝 Quarterly Goals (Q2 2025) – First Review
-Goal: Establish a strong technical foundation by ramping up on Comcast’s backend systems and contributing to key modernization efforts.
-Objectives:

-Complete onboarding by becoming fully productive within the Device Portal team by end of May.

-Deliver meaningful contributions to the Spring Boot 3.3 / JDK 21 migration effort.

-Learn and apply Comcast’s internal development standards, CI/CD pipelines, and deployment practices.

-Proactively identify at least one area of technical debt or inefficiency and propose a solution.

-Success Indicators:

-Successfully merge multiple PRs related to the migration project with positive peer reviews.

-Participate in code reviews and knowledge-sharing discussions.

-Onboarded and contributing with minimal supervision within 60 days of start date.

-Recognized by peers or tech lead for impactful suggestions or contributions.

-🎯 Yearly Goals (2025)
-Goal: Become a key contributor to the team’s modernization and efficiency initiatives, driving technical excellence and continuous improvement.
-Objectives:
+Performance Goal	Description
+Complete onboarding and become a productive contributor by end of Q2	Ramp up quickly on Comcast’s backend ecosystem, development processes, and Device Portal architecture.
+Participate in code reviews, understand CI/CD workflows, and contribute independently within 60 days.

-Complete the full migration of legacy modules to Spring Boot 3.3 and JDK 21 with high reliability and performance.
+Support Spring Boot 3.3 and JDK 21 migration for Device Portal	Collaborate with the team to migrate backend services to Spring Boot 3.3 and JDK 21.
+Use OpenRewrite and automated tooling where applicable, and ensure high code quality and test coverage.

-Lead at least one backend improvement initiative focused on reducing complexity, improving maintainability, or optimizing performance.

-Identify and help implement one automation or tooling enhancement (e.g., build optimization, better test coverage, observability improvements).
+Improve backend development efficiency	Identify one area of inefficiency or technical debt in the backend system and implement a solution to improve performance, maintainability, or deployment speed.
+Drive innovation through backend modernization	Explore and prototype new ideas like Kotlin introduction, improved observability/logging, or build tool enhancements.
+Share findings with the team and lead implementation if adopted.

-Build strong collaboration with cross-functional teams and contribute to architectural discussions.
+Build strong cross-functional collaboration	Engage with QA, DevOps, and frontend teams to ensure smooth integration, shared understanding of system goals, and faster issue resolution during releases.

-Take initiative to explore innovation opportunities (e.g., Kotlin pilot, async patterns, cloud-native enhancements).

-Success Indicators:

-Recognized as a go-to engineer for Spring Boot 3.x expertise within the team.

-Lead effort adopted across the team (e.g., automation tool, refactor pattern, etc.).

-Reduction in bug count or MTTR due to your improvement.

-High satisfaction in peer feedback and performance calibration sessions.